prototypefund/Digital_Bargeld-docs/api-mint.rst

   :>json string iban: IBAN account number for the mint :>json string bic: BIC of the bank of the mint :>json base32 sig: the EdDSA signature_ (binary-only) with purpose `TALER_SIGNATURE_MINT_PAYMENT_METHOD_SEPA` signing over the hash over the 0-terminated strings representing the receiver's name, IBAN and the BIC.
-  :>json base32 pub: public EdDSA key of the mint that was used to generate the signature.
-Should match one of the mint's signing keys from /keys.
-(Given explicitly as the client might otherwise be confused by clock skew as to which signing key was used.)

   **Failure Response: Not implemented**